 Bonjour!
 Escargot is a beautiful French snail who wants only two things: 1.
 To be your favorite animal.
 2. To get to the delicious salad at the end of the book.
 But when he gets to the salad, he discovers that there's a carrot in it.
 And Escargot hates carrots.
 But when he finally tries one-with a little help from you!-he discovers that it's not so bad after all!
 A charming and interactive picture book ideal for picky eaters and animal lovers alike.

-A Book For Escargot
+A Book For Escargot Farrar, Straus and Giroux, 2020

 Bonjour!
 It is moi, Escargot, your favorite French snail.
 Today I am going on a trip to the library, where there are so many stories to choose from!
-Stories about dog superheroes...guinea pig detectives....and flamingo astronauts.

-But sadly, none of these books is about a daring snail hero who saves the day.
+Stories about dog superheroes...quinea pig detectives....and flamingo astronauts.
+But sadly, none of these books are about a daring snail hero who saves the day.
 What is that you say?
 Perhaps this is the book about the snail hero?
 Ooh-la-la!

-Love, Escargot
+Love, Escargot Farrar, Straus and Giroux, 2022

 Today is Snailentine's Day, and Escargot is on his way to a party.
 Will his Snailentine be there?
 Maybe he will find another snail who also likes to read books and eat salad with a light vinaigrette.
 But when he arrives at the party, Escargot is greeted not by a snail, but by a vole.
 Mon dieu!
 This is not a Snailentine's Day party at all.
 It is at a Volentine's Day party!
 At first, Escargot wants to hide in his shell, but in the end, he finds a surprising new friend.
+Escargot and the Search for Spring Farrar, Straus and Giroux, 2024